 Datalogging • Education • Visualisation

-The development and deployment of a series of interactive workshops to encourage the use of mobile sensor and datalogging technologies in UK science education.
+A series of interactive workshops to upksill teachers in the use of mobile datalogging technologies in UK science education.

 - Did you see what I saw?: Comparing attentional synchrony during 360 degree video viewing in head mounted display and tablets